oats-center/pea-pod/Step-6 (Optional) System Metrics/Step-6 Instructions.md

 The bit that we are interested in is the “scrape_configs” section.
 This section is what will allow us to add additional jobs to scrape from.

-For example you can add this:
+For example, you can add this:

     static_configs:
         - targets: ['localhost:9090']